kyracalvert/Redux-Feedback-Loop/README.md

 ## To-Do
 ### ADD NEW FEEDBACK

-- [ ] use Redux to store data across views.
+- [ ] Use Redux to store data across views.
 - [ ] Create a 4-part form that allows users to leave feedback for today.
 The parts:
 - [ ] How are you feeling today?